kwakutwumasi/Quakearts-Webtools/qa-appbase-resteasy-orm-archetype/README.md

 # qa-appbase-resteasy-orm-archetype
-An archetype for creating a RestEasy RESFule web service with Hibernate ORM
+An archetype for creating a RestEasy RESTful web service with Hibernate ORM

 ##### Requirements
 * Java 8+